 Nicole Fisher, project assistant for Our State of Generosity, edited video interviews, copyedited, and ensured that content was ready for the web-based platform.
 Fisher plans to attend graduate school for Rhetoric and Composition and teach writing at the post-secondary level.

-The first Agard and Orosz Fellows in Philanthropy were recruited and appointed in the fall of 2012.
-The fellows are supported by permanent endowment funds established by the friends of Dr. Joel J. Orosz and Dr. Kathy Agard upon their retirement from Grand Valley State University.
-The fellows can be undergraduate or graduate students with both experience and interest in philanthropy and nonprofit careers.
-More information related to the Joel J. Orosz Fellowships in Philanthropy and the Kathy Agard Fellowships in Community Philanthropy can be found here.
+The first Agard and Orosz Student Fellows in Philanthropy were recruited and appointed in the fall of 2012, with support from endowment funds established by friends of Joel J. Orosz and Kathy Agard upon their retirement from Grand Valley State University.
+More information about fellowships can be found here.

 Our videos feature the songs “Led by the dress colored in red” by Augustus Bro & Gallery Six, available under a Creative Commons Attribution-Noncommercial-ShareAlike license, and “Illuminations (radio edit)” by Lee Rosevere, available under a Creative Commons Attribution-Noncommercial license.